cllcnkrt/Metaverse-Realtime-Chat-Dapp-Nextjs/README.md

 # Realtime Chat Dapp

 You can login using your metamask wallet and chat through the decentralized application.
+Only messages sent within the last 15 minutes are displayed.

 Live Demo: [Metaverse Chat Dapp](https://metaverse-realtime-chat-dapp-nextjs.vercel.app/)